Click here for all links

 After spending 31 long years in Delhi, I came back to my hometown Jaipur.
 I had imagined that it would be a great upheaval of my life, because in a way I grew up in Delhi, all along and all alone, far from my family.
 My artistic vision and aesthetics took shape in Delhi's cultural scene and developed with few strong and evolved friends and acquaintances.
 Jaipur city was equally famous for one very distinctive feature and that was a deep rooted love of folk traditions.
 One saw them reflected everywhere, especially schools and colleges.
 If any student had even a minimal interest in dance or music, he or she would know the steps of Rajasthani folk dance and some basic steps of Kathak.

 With all these memories, I came here in a mood of deep nostalgia.
 What I was met with was a cruel reality.
 All those streams of good music and dance have dried up.
-Bollywood has taken over and unfortunately people have more stake in imitation then faith in the original.
+Bollywood has taken over and unfortunately people have more stake in imitation than faith in the original.
 Every newspaper is full of reports of Bollywood dancing, salsa, hip-hop, the works.
 Now even in schools, the children are supposed to do Bollywood dancing.
 There are reality TV style programmes of all kinds with kids taking part in fashion shows, salsa and "modern" dance competitions.
 As for the media, it is playing a sad role of encouraging all these negative trends.

 So, with all these harsh facts, I am in constant cultural shock, if I may say so.
 Even the face of Jaipur city has become a blur and the beautiful pink city has become a hub of shopping malls with mindless architecture which does not go with the original Jaipur architecture.
 The famous Jaipur Gharana of Kathak doesn't have a face here anymore.
 There are gurus with good content but they lack the required presentation values.
 Jaipur city is no longer representing Jaipur Gharana Kathak in any sense of this term."